 denote the number of participants assigned to treatment in stratum $s$, and let

 denote the number of participants in stratum $s$.
-With this notation in place, the following assumption the conditions that we will require for the treatment assignment mechanism.
+With this notation in place, we now specify our assumption regarding the treatment assignment mechanism.

-\begin{assumption} The treatment assignment mechanism satisfies \begin{enumerate}[{(a)}] \item $\{W^{(n)}\perp A^{(n)}~|~S^{(n)}\}$, \item $n_{A}( s) /n( s) \overset{p}{\to} \pi _{A}( s) \in ( 0,1) $ for all $s\in \mathcal{S}$, \end{enumerate} \end{assumption}
+\begin{assumption} The treatment assignment mechanism satisfies \begin{enumerate}[{(a)}] \item $W^{(n)}\perp A^{(n)}~|~S^{(n)}$, \item $n_{A}( s) /n( s) ~\overset{p}{\to}~ \pi _{A}( s) \in ( 0,1) $ for all $s\in \mathcal{S}$, \end{enumerate} \end{assumption}

+In principle, it is possible that $n(s)=0$ for some $s\in \mathcal{S}$, and so the term $n_{A}(s)/n(s)$ may not be properly defined.
+In any case, we note that Assumption \ref{ass:1} implies that $n(s)/n \overset{p}{\to} p(s)>0$ for all $s\in \mathcal{S}$, and so the zero denominator issue is only a small sample problem and does not affect our asymptotic analysis.\footnote{To avoid defining objects that have a zero denominator, we abuse the notation and redefine the ratio $a/b$ as an arbitrary number (say, zero) whenever $b=0$.
+We adopt this rule in Assumption \ref{ass:2} and throughout the rest of this paper.
+For the reasons explained earlier, this alternative ratio definition only serves the purpose of avoiding a zero denominator in small samples and does not affect our asymptotic analysis.}

-Assumption \ref{ass:2}(a) requires that the treatment assignment mechanism is a function of the vector of strata $S^{(n)}$ and an exogenous randomization device.
+Assumption \ref{ass:2}(a) essentially requires that the treatment assignment vector $A^{(n)}$ is a function of the strata vector $S^{(n)}$ and an exogenous randomization device.